 Projecting Colgate Revenues

 Let us now look at Colgate 10K 2013 report.
-We note that in the income statement, Colgate has not provided segmental information, however, as an additional information, Colgate has provided some details of segments on Page 87 Source – Colgate 2013 – 10K, Page 86
+We note that in the income statement, Colgate has not provided segmental information, however, as a piece of additional information, Colgate has provided some details of segments on Page 87 Source – Colgate 2013 – 10K, Page 86

-Since, we do not have any further information about the segments, we will project the future sales of Colgate on the basis of this available data.
+Since we do not have any further information about the segments, we will project the future sales of Colgate on the basis of this available data.
 We will use the sales growth approach across segments to derive the forecasts.
 Please see the below picture.
-We have calculated year-over-year growth rate for each segment.
+We have calculated the year-over-year growth rate for each segment.
 Now we can assume a sales growth percentage based on the historical trends and project the revenues under each segment.
-Total Net sales is the sum total of Oral, Personal & Home Care and Pet Nutrition Segment.
+Total Net sales are the sum total of the Oral, Personal & Home Care, and Pet Nutrition Segment.